WW1 & WW2 Communications

 The Begbie Lamp

-The Begbie Lamp is a paraffin burning lamp that was used from 1880 until 1915.
+The paraffin-burning Begbie Lamp was used from 1880 until 1915.
 The lens concentrated the light so that it could be used over great distances.
 A Begbie Lamp is on display at the museum.

 The military telephone and wireless

-In 1915 trench sets were involved on the western front but were not a great success, partly because the enemy could easily overhear the messages.
+In 1915 trench sets were used on the western front but were not a great success – in part because the enemy could easily overhear the messages.
 A trench reconstruction can be seen in the Museum.

 Using animals to aid wartime communications

-Telegraph Troop was formed as a mounted unit and horses were used as draft animals until 1937.
+Telegraph Troop was formed as a mounted unit with horses being used as draft animals until 1937.
 A life size model of a horse carrying an early military wireless stands in the Museum.

 Dogs were trained to carry messages between trenches and horses, mules and dogs were all used in war to lay cables.